Manifold Metric: A Loss Landscape Approach for Predicting Model Performance: Experiments

 \subsection{Comparison with Zero-Cost Baselines}

-Our proposed metric does not require resuming training; we therefore start by comparing the manifold metric with several zero-cost proxy baselines that include gradient norm (GradNorm)~\citep{pmlr-v80-chen18a}, Jacobian covariance (Jacov)~\citep{mellor2021neural}, and pruning-based methods like single-shot network pruning (SNIP)~\citep{lee2018snip}, gradient signal preservation (Grasp)~\citep{wang2020picking}, and synaptic flow (SynFlow)~\citep{tanaka2020pruning} that have previously been adapted as zero-cost proxies by~\citet{abdelfattah2021zero}.
+{Our proposed metric reduces training costs as it does not require training the candidate models to predict their final performance.
+This makes it a cost-efficient zero-cost proxy for ranking candidate expansion models.} We therefore start by comparing the manifold metric with several existing zero-cost proxy baselines such as gradient norm (GradNorm)~\citep{pmlr-v80-chen18a}, Jacobian covariance (Jacov)~\citep{mellor2021neural}, and pruning-based methods like single-shot network pruning (SNIP)~\citep{lee2018snip}, gradient signal preservation (Grasp)~\citep{wang2020picking}, and synaptic flow (SynFlow)~\citep{tanaka2020pruning} that have previously been adapted as zero-cost proxies by~\citet{abdelfattah2021zero}.
 Among these baselines, Jacov and SynFlow have shown a high correlation with performance~\citep{white2021powerful}.
+Here, correlations are computed over 10 different base models (random seeds), each leading into multiple candidate expansion models.
 We ensure that our metric and the baselines use a fixed number of training examples i.e., a single batch of the training data for their computation.

-Results in \autoref{fig:all_tau} show the correlation between the metrics and the highest performance gain $G^*_T$ observed after expanding pre-trained models and training them for at least $T$ epochs.
-We use Kendall Tau rank correlation~\citep{Puka2011} throughout our experiments following~\citet{white2021powerful}\footnote{Similar results using Spearman and Pearson rank correlation metrics are presented in Appendix~\ref{app:corr_met}.}.
+\autoref{fig:all_tau} shows the correlation between the metrics and the highest performance gain $G^*_T$ observed after expanding pre-trained models and training them for at least $T$ epochs.
+We use Kendall Tau rank correlation~\citep{Puka2011} throughout our experiments following~\citet{white2021powerful}\footnote{Similar results using other correlation metrics are presented in Appendix~\ref{app:corr_met}.}.
 The manifold metric is the \textit{only} metric that remains positively correlated for all settings, while the selected baselines can vary, making them unreliable as general-purpose metrics across the chosen benchmarks.
 This showcases the consistency and reliability of manifold metrics in ranking candidate models for expansion without training, as it remains best or competitive to the second-best baseline.
 Meanwhile, SynFlow shows a high correlation with performance in 3 out of 5 settings and Jacov shows a low correlation that remains close to $0$, suggesting that unlike in NAS, their performance remains poor and inconsistent when evaluated on pre-trained model expansion.